idia640/presentations/week02/PITCHME.md

 Note:

 You can't prove something is true.
-Science rests on a principle that Karl Popper described as "falsifiability" - which means you can dispute some claim about a theory.
+Science rests on a principle that Karl Popper described as "falsifiability" - which basically means there is the means to dispute some claim about a theory.

 The tool science uses to do this is inferential statistics.
 By studying a sample population, which is an analog of THE population, evidence inferred from the sample gives you confidence that the same experiment performed over the total population would derive the same results.

-The null hypothesis testing works is that you are looking for whether there is a difference between two groups so you can see if there is a relationship between your independent variable and the dependent variable that you are interested in.
-If you find a statistical difference -- the behavior of the treatment group is sufficiently different from the control group -- then you have evidence for an alternative hypothesis.
+The way null hypothesis testing works is that you look for whether there is a difference between two groups; is there a relationship between independent variable(s) and a dependent variable.
+If you find a statistical difference -- the behavior of the treatment group is sufficiently different from the control group -- then you have evidence to support an alternative hypothesis to the null hypothesis.

 Ideally, the alternative hypothesis has either explanatory or predictive power.

 ---
 ## Research Approach / Design

-- What design does your article describe?
+- What design does the article describe?
   - Experimental vs. Non-Experimental
   - Can you assess further?
     - Randomized experimental